-- Able to identify, summarise and appraise appropriate policy developments from countries other than Australia
+- Ability to identify, summarise and appraise appropriate policy developments from countries other than Australia

-- Able to contribute peer reviewed publications, reports, and research applications
+- Ability to contribute peer reviewed publications, reports, and research applications

-- Able to produce high quality reports using word processing packages and PowerPoint
+- Ability to produce high quality reports using word processing packages and PowerPoint

-- Post-graduate degree qualified in economics, health economics, health services research, public health, social sciences or equivalent
+- A post-graduate degree qualification in economics, health economics, health services research, public health, social sciences or equivalent

-- Awarded a PhD in health economics or other social sciences field.
-(Level C only)
+- A PhD in health economics or other social sciences field

 Remuneration & Benefits